The wellbeing of students, staff and families is important to our community. We care for and support each other in a variety of ways.

 Student Welfare Officer

-We employ an experienced educator to be our Student Welfare Officer.
-John Bourke works with groups of children as identified by teachers, to build their social skills, resilience and self-confidence, using games, role-play and talk.
-He also runs ‘Seasons for Growth’, is part of the KidsMatter Action Team and connects children and families to support networks.
+Mrs Tash Barrenger is our Student Welfare Officer under the National School Chaplaincy Program 2020-2022.
+She has completed study in Community Services, Community Development and Youth Work.
+Mrs Barrenger works with groups of children as identified by teachers, to build their social skills, resilience and self-confidence, using games, role-play and talk.
+She is part of the BeYou Action Team and connects children and families to support networks.
+As Welfare Officer, Mrs Barrenger can be approached by teachers, students and parents to support everyday interactions.

 Seasons for Growth

 A School Counsellor from CatholicCare is available each week.
 Referrals can be made by staff and parents.
-A referral form is available from the office.
+A referral form is available from the Catholiccare Link.
 Parents and carers will always need to give written permission for the counsellor to spend time with your child.

 Raising Great Kids